Video is essential for teaching, training, sharing knowledge, and explaining concepts. No matter who your audience is, video helps them learn better.

 Humans are hardwired to process visual content, but adding great visuals to a video is just half the battle.

-A truly engaging video often includes background music, as well.
+Background music can add more interest to your videos, making them even more engaging and entertaining.
 The good news is that adding music to videos is pretty simple.

-But where do you find music?
-And when you find it, how exactly do you add music to a video?
+How do you add music to a video?
+Where can you find music?
 Read more to learn how to add music to a video.

 1. How do I add music to a video?